Rated Excellent Online

 Different lenders set different minimum lease length requirements, but the most common thresholds in the secured loan market are 70 years remaining at the end of the loan term.
 This means if you want a 10-year loan and your lease has 85 years left, you just meet the minimum — but if you want a 15-year loan, you would fall short.
 Always calculate how many years will be left at the end of the proposed loan term, not just at the start.

 Once a lease drops below 80 years, lenders become noticeably more cautious.
-At 80 years, the 'marriage value' threshold is crossed — when the lease is extended below this point, the leaseholder must pay the freeholder 50% of the increase in the property's value that results from having a longer lease.
-This can add thousands of pounds to the cost of an extension and reduces the property's appeal on the open market.
+At 80 years, the ’marriage value’ threshold is crossed — when the lease is extended below this point, the leaseholder must pay the freeholder 50% of the increase in the property’s value that results from having a longer lease.
+This can add thousands of pounds to the cost of an extension and reduces the property’s appeal on the open market.
+Note that the Leasehold and Freehold Reform Act 2024 proposes abolishing marriage value for most residential leases, though many provisions depend on secondary legislation and valuation tables to be issued.

 Lenders between 70 and 80 years remaining may still lend but at reduced loan-to-value ratios to reflect the diminishing value of the property as the lease shortens.
-Below 70 years, most mainstream lenders will decline, and below 60 years, only a very small number of specialist lenders will consider the case — typically at very low LTV ratios and higher rates.
+Below 70 years, most mainstream lenders will decline, and below 60 years, only a very small number of specialist lenders will consider the case — typically at very low LTV ratios (50% or below) and higher rates.

 The Statutory Lease Extension Process

 Leaseholders who have owned their property for at least two years have a legal right under the Leasehold Reform, Housing and Urban Development Act 1993 to extend their lease by 90 years at a peppercorn (essentially zero) ground rent.
 This statutory right applies regardless of whether the freeholder agrees to extend voluntarily, and the premium payable to the freeholder is determined by a prescribed valuation formula.
+The Leasehold and Freehold Reform Act 2024 proposes extending the right to an additional 990-year term once fully implemented, and removing the two-year ownership qualifying period.

 The process typically takes between six and eighteen months from serving the initial notice to completing the extension, and costs include a premium to the freeholder (typically £5,000 to £30,000 depending on the property value, current lease length and location), the leaseholder’s surveyor and solicitor fees, and the freeholder’s surveyor and solicitor fees (which the leaseholder must pay).
 Total costs are commonly between £8,000 and £40,000 for a typical flat in an urban area.